dustincrs95/library-of-babel-js/README.md

 ```

 ### Contributing
-To contribute, simply checkout to your own branch, make your commits, push them to your branch, and raise a pull request!
+To contribute, simply checkout to your own branch, push your commits to that branch, and then raise a pull request!

 ## I hope you enjoy the package- do contribute!